meta-is-beta/horadric-helper/README.md

   <img src="https://meta-is-beta.com/wp-content/uploads/2021/06/HideLines2.png" />
 </p>

-## Passives data and skills data
+## Skills and Passives data
+You can create any item or passive config yourself, but I have also created premade configs for skill gems and passives for you to use.

 - In `/src/path-of-exile/tools/data` you will find two json files:
-  - `gem-data.json` - This file holds premade configs for all gems in the game as of patch 3.14
+  - `gem-data.json` - This file holds premade configs for all skill gems in the game as of patch 3.14
   - `passive-node-data.json` - This file holds premade configs for all passives in the game as of patch 3.14
 - In `/src/path-of-exile/tools/` you will find two script files:
   - `get-poe-gems-data.js` - This script can pull newest config data for all gems.
 It will produce a file simillar to `gem-data.json`